The Australian readership is somewhat spasmodically served by a range of books and

 “Yes I did write the book and yes I am right.”

-numerous errors of fact and other absurdities can be found throughout, from the listing of Deluxe features for
+of fact and other absurdities can be found throughout, from the listing of Deluxe features

-acknowledgements gives a certain air of arrogance which is all the more reinforced by the author’s puerile
+a certain air of arrogance which is all the more reinforced by the author’s peurile

 (reviewed April 2023)